Ep.09 – Peer Pressure: How to Go from Peer to Boss

 “The main principle here is that your tone and body language have to give the message that you’re in their corner.”

-Ethan gives his dad some tough feedback as they discuss a seemingly trivial topic that many people receive bad advice on.
+Ethan gives his dad some tough feedback as they discuss an important topic on which leaders often get bad advice.
 This episode is on how to give feedback in a way that tells your truth while also keeping you connected relationally to the other person.
-In Nash Consulting’s 20+ years of working with all types of organizations, they often hear leaders proclaim that they “have a feedback rich culture.”
+We’ve often heard leaders proudly claim that they have a “feedback rich culture” in their organization.
 Although this may be true, these feedback cultures are not always healthy ones.
-The father and son duo discuss the pitfalls of delivering poor feedback, why the feedback sandwich (AKA the s*** sandwich) can be problematic, and the fundamentals of successfully delivering tough feedback.
+In this episode Mike and Ethan discuss the pitfalls of delivering feedback poorly, why the feedback sandwich (AKA the s*** sandwich) can be problematic, and the fundamentals of successfully delivering difficult feedback.

 Ep.06 – The Truth Can Hurt